tc4815/passwordreset/README.md

 <h2>List of Prerequisites</h2>

-- Microsoft Azure Free Account
+- Microsoft Azure
-- Understanding of Windows Ost
+- Understanding of Windows
 - Understanding how a domain controller interacts with a client
 - Understanding of the difference between dynamic and static DNS assignments
 - Active directory installed